mdyd-dev/platformos-payments/README.md

 ## Installation through the Partner Portal

 1. Go to the [Module Marketplace](https://portal.apps.near-me.com/module_marketplace) and click on "Buy" (it's FREE) next to the "PlatformOS Payments" and "PlatformOS Payments Stripe" modules.
-2. Go to your Instance view and install both modules.
+2. Go to your Instance view and install both modules..
 3. During the installation process, set up Stripe public and secret keys.
 4. Make sure that `enable_sms_and_api_workflow_alerts_on_staging` in your Instance configuration is set to `true`.